 Ginkgo: A native tree to the Midwest.
 Exotic open growing tree that is one of the oldest tree species known in the world.
 The unique fan-shaped leaves turn a brilliant yellow in the Fall.
 Matures over 70 feet.

-Princeton Elm: A Dutch Elm Disease resistant hybrid, with many of the qualities of the American Elm Tree.
+Dutch Elm Disease Resistant Elm: A Dutch Elm Disease resistant hybrid, with many of the qualities of the American Elm Tree.
 Matures over 80 feet.

 Tulip Tree: One of the largest of the native trees of the eastern United States.
-Known to reach 70 to 100 ft in height.
+Known to reach 70 to 100 ft. in height.
 The name Liriodendron is Greek for "lily tree."
 Also called the Tulip Tree Magnolia.
 Sometimes referred to by the lumber industry as the Tulip Poplar or Yellow Poplar.

 For more information, please contact 708-366-6660 x100.